Drakeyves/PropulsionSociety-Live/README.md

 - ✅ Implement consistent UI/UX with Tailwind
 - ✅ Set up testing infrastructure with Jest
 - ✅ Configure CI/CD with GitHub Actions
-- [ ] Create user profile pages
+- ✅ Create user profile pages
-- [ ] Set up dashboard layout
+- ✅ Set up dashboard layout
-- [ ] Implement basic messaging UI
+- ✅ Implement basic messaging UI

 ### Week 3
-- [ ] Complete messaging system
+- ✅ Complete messaging system
-- [ ] Implement real-time features
+- ✅ Implement real-time features
-- [ ] Create post creation and viewing UI
+- ✅ Create post creation and viewing UI
-- [ ] Implement comments and reactions
+- ✅ Implement comments and reactions
+- ✅ Add post sharing functionality
+- ✅ Create shared post message component

 ### Week 4
-- [ ] Implement group creation and management
+- ✅ Implement group creation and management
-- [ ] Create group discovery page
+- ✅ Create group discovery page
-- [ ] Add file upload functionality
+- 🔄 Add file upload functionality
-- [ ] Implement search functionality
+- 🔄 Implement search functionality
+- ✅ Fix critical bugs and improve stability

+## Bug Fixes and Testing

+The project includes a comprehensive bug tracking system documented in [READMEBUGLOG.md](./READMEBUGLOG.md).
+Recent fixes include:

+### Fixed Issues
+- ✅ Missing SharePostModal Component
+- ✅ Missing SharedPostMessage Component
+- ✅ Database Connection Issues in Development Environment
+- ✅ Post Sharing API 500 Error
+- ✅ Authentication Session Expiration Issues

+### Testing the Bug Fixes

+To verify that the bug fixes are working correctly, follow these testing instructions:

+#### Testing Post Sharing Functionality
+1. Navigate to a post detail page
+2. Click the "Share" button to open the SharePostModal
+3. Select a user from the dropdown
+4. Optionally add a message
+5. Click "Share" to share the post
+6. Verify that a success message appears

+#### Testing Shared Post Messages
+1. Share a post with another user
+2. Log in as the recipient user
+3. Navigate to the messages section
+4. Verify that the shared post appears with a preview
+5. Click on the shared post to navigate to the full post

+#### Testing Database Connection
+1. Run the application in development mode
+2. Perform multiple database operations in quick succession
+3. Monitor the console for any database connection errors

+#### Testing Session Persistence
+1. Log in to the application
+2. Leave the application open for more than 30 minutes
+3. Periodically interact with the application
+4. Verify that you remain logged in

+For detailed testing instructions and bug documentation, refer to [READMEBUGLOG.md](./READMEBUGLOG.md).

 ## Image Optimization